Why Are Bees Important?

 “Flowers and other plants would no longer be pollinated causing most plants to die off, lowering the oxygen levels on the earth killing several types of animals, which leads to lower carbon dioxide, killing even more plants and lowering the oxygen levels even lower until the earth reaches climax instability, killing us all…. just kidding (about the killing us all part anyway).”

 As a Portland pest control company, we are not interested in a short term gain at the cost of a long term loss.
 We want to have Honey Bees around a long time.
-If you are having a situation with Honey Bees and just need some advice, we would happily take your call.
-We can get you connected with a local beekeeper or help you identify exactly what kind of bee you might have.
+If you are having a situation with Honey Bees and need some advice, we would happily take your call.
+We can get you connected with a local beekeeper or help you identify what kind of bee you might have.
 Either way, we are here to help.